 While cats can often display some of the same behaviors found by people on the autism spectrum, there’s no reason to think that they suffer from the disorder.
 Instead, those behaviors are just signs that your cat is being themselves.

 Unless your cat’s behaviors are causing them (or you) physical or emotional harm, there’s nothing to worry about.
-That’s not to say that you shouldn’t check in on the other furry members of your household, however, because there is some evidence that dogs can be autistic.
+That’s not to say that you shouldn’t check in on the other furry members of your household, however, because there is some evidence that some dogs may potentially be autistic.

 Featured Image Credit: Pixabay